Dragon8029/100-days-of-code/Attempt6.md

 Made my way through chapter 3 of Jon Duckett's Javascript & jQuery book.
 Covered lots of information on Functions, Methods and Objects.

 ---

+##D12/100:
+*Aug 10, 2019*

+Worked through chapter 4 and part way through chapter 5 of the Javascript & jQuery book.
+Covered loops and DOM manipulation.

+---